 This course introduces geographic themes and critical issues of relevance in our global society and will enhance awareness and appreciation of other peoples and places.
-Through this regional survey of lands and life, students gain a grasp of differences and commonalities among the world’s physical and human landscapes and how these impact life in these regions – as well as connections to our own lives.
+Through this regional survey of lands and life, students gain a grasp of differences and commonalities among the world’s physical and human landscapes and how they impact life in these regions – as well as connections to our own lives.
 Regional profiles include the analysis of varied issues of the physical environment, population distributions, cultural landscapes, and select historical, political and economic issues primarily via the spatial point of view.
 This regional approach consistently emphasizes map work.

-GEOG 155 Ethnic Geographies of the U.S. – GS3 C-DD
+GEOG 155 Ethnic Geographies of the U.S. (Core: DD)

-GEOG 225 Social Geography – GS3 C-DD
+GEOG 225 Social Geography (Core: DD)

 GEOG 238 Introduction to Geographic Information Systems

 This lecture/lab course introduces the basic theory, tools and skills of Geographic Information Systems (G.I.S.) in a hands-on computer lab setting.
-G.I.S. integrates hardware, software and data to capture, manage, analyze and display all forms of spatially-referenced information.
-G.I.S. has revolutionized the ways in which we can question, interpret, and visualize data — across a wide range of disciplines.
-Students will be introduced to the spatial thinking upon which G.I.S. is built — and how to apply this knowledge to real-world, interdisciplinary scenarios.
+G.I.S. integrates hardware, software and data to capture, manage, analyze and display all forms of spatially referenced information.
+G.I.S. has revolutionized the ways in which we can question, interpret and visualize data across a wide range of disciplines.
+Students will be introduced to the spatial thinking upon which G.I.S. is built and how to apply this knowledge to real-world, interdisciplinary scenarios.
 The course will build students’ ability to understand, visualize, analyze and solve geographic problems.

-This course focuses on the development of the present global urban system — primarily, but not exclusively, from a geographic perspective.
-Topics include the origins and evolution of cities in both the developed and developing world (with special attention to U.S. urban growth); aspects and models of the internal structure of cities; and the recent growth of the “world cities” (those power centers that dominate the global economy) and of the developing world’s fast-growing “megacities.”
+This course focuses on the development of the present global urban system primarily, but not exclusively, from a geographic perspective.
+Topics include the origins and evolution of cities in both the developed and developing world (with special attention to U.S. urban growth); aspects and models of the internal structure of cities; and the recent growth of the “world cities” (those power centers that dominate the global economy), and of the developing world’s fast-growing megacities.
 Both the enduring promise and persistent problems of urbanization are addressed.
 The functions and meanings of cities and urban change will be explored from various cultural perspectives.

 GEOG 489 Special Topics

-Examination of selected topics of interest to faculty and students, such as demo- graphics, political geography, maps and map-making, advanced Geographic Information Systems, cultural landscapes, in-depth regional analysis, or other topics.
+Examination of selected topics of interest to faculty and students, such as demographics, political geography, maps and map making, advanced Geographic Information Systems, cultural landscapes, in-depth regional analysis or other topics.